NotePlan/plugins/jgclark.Review/README.md

 - if NotePlan adds support  for frontmatter or YAML blocks, update the plugin to take advantage of them

 ## History
+### v0.2.1, 30.7.2021
+- ???
+- add setting `foldersToIgnore` that allows an array of folder names to ignore in the commands

 ### v0.2.0, 26.7.2021
 - first release.
 See [website README for more details](https://github.com/NotePlan/plugins/tree/main/jgclark.Review), and how to configure.